ABOYNE LODGE SEND INFORMATION

 Where can I find information, help and advice?

 We know that discovering that your child may need extra support in some way can be worrying.
 There are many charities and organisations that offer free, impartial advice and support for families of children with SEND.
-Mrs Clinton will support you through the SEND process and signpost you to these groups, but you can find a list here:
+Mrs Charsley will support you through the SEND process and signpost you to these groups, but you can find a list here:

 For support with Autism, ADHD and Neurodiverse conditions